Custom Tree Swing Installation

 Do you provide a warranty on installed tree swings?

-Yes, all tree swings I install come with a one-year warranty on all purchased parts and hardware.
+Yes, our installations include a one-year warranty on all purchased parts and hardware.
 The swing seat is covered by the manufacturer's warranty.

-Since trees are living organisms prone to disease and accident, the 1 year warranty does not apply to tree damage.
-Outside of the warranty window, I can check on the safety of your tree and tree swing system for a fee depending on whether a climb is required and whether any modifications or replacements are needed.
+Since trees are living organisms subject to disease and accident, the one-year warranty does not apply to tree damage.
+Outside of the warranty window, we can perform check-ups on the safety of your tree and tree swing system.
+The fee depends upon whether climbing is required and whether any modifications or replacement parts are needed.

 Why is it hard to pump on a really tall tree swing?